 A line from the 1967 anti-war song “I Feel Like I'm Fixin’ to Die Rag” by Country Joe and the Fish.
 Sample lyrics: “And it’s one, two, three/What are we fighting for?/Don’t ask me, I don’t give a damn/Next stop is Vietnam.”
 (Thanks to superdeeduper51 for the correct song title.)

 It must be that nice Adam Rich boy calling for his prescription again.

 Adam Rich was a child star known for his role as Nicholas Bradford on the TV series Eight Is Enough, which aired from 1977-1981.
 In 1991, he was arrested for breaking a pharmacy window in an attempt to steal drugs.

 An imitation of character actor Parker Fennelly (1891-1988), whose thick New England accent became famous during the 1970s in a series of television commercials for Pepperidge Farm cookies, pastries, frozen goods, and so forth.
 (He had actually appeared in Pepperidge Farm commercials as early as 1958, but his trademark “Pepperidge Farm remembers” did not become a household word until the ‘70s.)

-This is a reference to a Margarent Dumont line from the Marx Brothers movie Animal Crackers.
+This is a reference to a Margaret Dumont line (and an imitation of Dumont) from the Marx Brothers movie Animal Crackers.
 A man shouts, “Three cheers for Captain Spaulding!” and Harpo promptly rushes in carrying three chairs.
 Dumont says, “No one asked for chairs, put them right where you found them.”

 Then they played Jimi Hendrix.